-The Group, following the conditions required in the CRD IV and in the local guidelines from Bank of 5

-Spain, elaborates annually the Internal Assessment of Capital and Liquidity (IAC/LATT) main of the report are the following sections:
+The Group, following the conditions required in the CRD IV and in the local guidelines from Bank of Spain, elaborates annually the Internal Assessment of Capital and Liquidity (IACL).
+The main contents of the report are the following sections:

-- Business Model.
+- Business Model Analysis and Strategy.
 Brief description of the core business lines, geographies and main products.
-It also outlines the strategic plan of the Group. - Governance structure and risk control and management.
+It also outlines the strategic plan of the Group. - Governance framework, risk management and control.
 Qualitative assessment of the internal governance reviewing policies, tools and controls used for risk management.
 It also analyses the Internal Audit and Compliance function. - Risk Appetite Framework.
-Description of the document; the risks identified, and the metrics monitored. - Risk profile of the Group.
+Description of the document, the risks identified, and the metrics monitored. - Risk profile.
 It identifies the material risks the Group faces on its business and how they are controlled, defining the residual risk based on the inherent risk and the risk control for each of them. - Stress Test.
-The aim is to determine the possible capital or liquidity needs the Group may face under stressed situations. - Risk Data aggregation.
+The aim is to determine the possible capital or liquidity needs the Group may face under stressed situations. - Information on data risk and governance.
 It reflects the data structure of the Group. - Capital Self-Assessment.
 Once the material risks are identified an exercise is performed to assess how much internal capital is needed to cover the residual risk during a specific timeframe. - Liquidity Self-Assessment.
 It includes the description of the liquidity policy, metrics and a contingency liquidity plan. - Future Action Program.
 As a result of all the previous analysis all the areas identify the weak points and plan remediation actions.